 Average Salaries, Wages, and Purchasing Power

-One clear way to gauge purchasing power in Trinidad and Tobago is to compare typical take-home pay with common expenses: the average salary after taxes is about $953, covering roughly 0.8 months of basic living costs, while another estimate of average gross pay sits at $776.37 and the minimum wage is $537.50.
+One clear way to gauge purchasing power in Trinidad and Tobago is to compare take-home pay with everyday costs.
+The average salary after taxes is about $953, which covers the basics.
+Estimated gross pay is above $1,100, and the minimum wage is roughly $537.50.
+For more context on the local economy, the Central Bank of Trinidad and Tobago publishes regular economic data.

-With a cost of living index of 53.3 (ranked 77/197), overall prices are lower than many countries, but local wages reflect that scale.
+With a cost of living index of 53.3, ranked 77 out of 197 countries, overall prices are lower than in most developed nations, but local wages reflect that same scale.

 Comparing Trinidad and Tobago to the United States